• Home

 An existing saddle check will involve the above considerations and assess such things as flocking distribution and volume, saddle tree damage, girth strap wear, and fit on the horse and rider.

-If your saddle is slipping to one side, or backwards this is indicative of a saddle fit or girthing problem.
-If the saddle is lifting at the back, again saddle fit needs looking at.
 The saddle fit over the withers is extremely important as the shoulder can become impinged if it is too tight and reduce free movement of the shoulder, or if the fit is too wide the saddle will tend to drop and lift at the back preventing the saddle sitting in balance.
 If the saddle gullet is too narrow it will impact on the horses spinal areas.

 Horses that are being ridden in a saddle that is not fitting correctly can become injured and swelling or rubs may appear.